commitd/invest-server/documentation/docs/ui.system-outer.md

 There are three ways the handler may action a request:

 * If the request is a GraphQL operation then it is passed to the Outer Frame's GraphQL service.
-This service is in effect a proxy to the Invest Server's GraphQL endpoint, but which is enhanced with a number of additional operations which the Outer Frame can action directly, for example getting a list of plugins.
+This service is, in effect, a proxy to the Invest Server's GraphQL endpoint, but which is enhanced with a number of additional operations which the Outer Frame can action directly.
+For example, getting a list of plugins.
 Having a local GraphQL service does add complexity but it reduces the need for a server round trip and it allows for specialised, state aware responses.
-For example the Outer Frame will only list the UI Plugins for which the user has access.
+For example, the Outer Frame will only list the UI Plugins for which the user has access.
 * We provide a `fetch` operation as part of the plugin API.
-This replaces the native `fetch` which is available in the brwoser.
+This replaces the native `fetch` which is available in the browser.
 The reason for this replacement is due to the effect of sandboxing and also because we wish to add authentication information to each HTTP request (when it is directed to the Invest Server).
 * Some requests are wholly for the Outer Frame, for example navigation.
 Within the Outer Frame we map requests to Redux Actions.
-For each request, as actions are dispatched to the Redux store, which is it picked up by a Redux Saga to be actioned.
+For each request, an actions is dispatched to the Redux store, which is  picked up by a Redux Saga to be actioned.
 The Saga has full access to the application state.

 ![Outer Frame request](assets/images/ui-sysdesign-outerframe-request.png)